mdhishamshaikh/ViralProduction_R/README.md

   pivotal role in data analysis.
 The package provides illustrative examples to visualize your viral production data effectively.

-Begin by exploring the functions offered by the package.
-In addition to the pipe operator from the `dplyr` package, there is a range of functions at your disposal:
+Begin by exploring the available functions within the package.
+Alongside the pipe operator from the `dplyr` package, a variety of functions are at your disposal:

 ``` r
 ls("package:viralprod")